Randomizing multi-product formulas for Hamiltonian simulation: Proofs

 For a fixed accuracy $\varepsilon\in(0,1)$ and confidence $\delta\in(0,1)$, it is therefore sufficient to perform

-repetitions of Algorithm \ref{algo:random_sampling} to achieve the desired accuracy and confidence, concluding the proof. \end{proof} Given recent developments, for example in Ref.~\cite{huangPredictingManyProperties2020a}, one might wonder whether substantial improvements are possible by using a more refined estimator, most notably median of means.
-Unfortunately, this is not very realistic.
+repetitions of Algorithm~\ref{algo:random_sampling} to achieve the desired accuracy and confidence, concluding the proof. \end{proof} Given recent developments, for example in Ref.~\cite{huangPredictingManyProperties2020a}, one might wonder whether substantial improvements are possible by using a more refined estimator, most notably median-of-means.
+Unfortunately, this is not very realistic in most scenarios.
 For observables that obey $O^2 = \mathbb{I}$, such as local and global Pauli observables, the variance of a single-shot outcome $o_j \in \left[-1,1\right]$ becomes $\mathrm{Var} \left[o_j \right] = 1 - \mathbb{E} \left[ o_j \right] = \mathcal{O}(1)$.
 In this case, the variance is of the same order as the magnitude and it is impossible to (asymptotically) improve over Hoeffding's inequality (asymptotic normality) \cite{lecam1960asymptotic}.
+However, median-of-means could still be used in this setting to take advantage of additional information about the variance, in cases where it is available.
 Now, we additionally assume that $V$ times the resolution $\Xi$ approximates the time evolution operator $U$, i.e.,

 Furthermore, we will use the following result.